 A short walk from Piazza del Campo leads you to the other focal point of Siena, the Cathedral Square.
 The imposing Duomo, lavishly decorated, dominates the square and fills it with light.
-The black, white and pink marble, and the facade’s rich golden decor add to the splendour of a building, that is one the most important Gothic edifices in Italy.
+The black, white and pink marble, and the facade’s rich golden decor add to the splendour of a building.

 It took more than two hundred years to build (from the mid-12th century).
 It was supposed to be enlarged in 1339, but the work stopped with the arrival of the plague that killed off much of the population.
 You can still see the unfinished nave (called “facciatone”) and today visitors can climb it to get an amazing view point of the church and its surroundings.
 The side aisle of the unfinished nave was roofed over and today hosts the Museo dell’Opera del Duomo.